Chetan-Aavarkar/project2/README.md

 # New Project

-This project was created by Chetan Aavarkar
+This project was created by Chetan Aavarkar.